MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-web-client-admin.md

 3. Open the Windows Registry (regedit) and nagivate to ```HKLM\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations\RDP-Tcp``` and locate the key **WebSocketURI**.
 The value must be set to **https://+:3392/rdp/**.

 ### Setting up the RD Session Host
-Follow these steps if the RD Session Host server is different from the RD Broker Server:
+Follow these steps if the RD Session Host server is different from the RD Broker server:

 1. Create a certificate for the RD Session Host machine, open it and copy the **Thumbprint** value.